ECP-CANDLE/Candle/docs_/source/shared_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This refers to model scripts that the developers refer to as
 “CANDLE-compliant” or "candelized" as usual.
-See
-`below <#how-a-canonically-candle-compliant-model-script-should-be-modified-for-use-with-the-wrapper-scripts>`__
-for the changes that should be made to canonically CANDLE-compliant
-scripts to get them to work with the wrapper scripts.

 NT3 using UPF (CANDLE-compliant model scripts)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^